iloncka-ds/culicidaelab-server/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs, feature requests, or improvements.

 1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
+2. Create your feature branch (`git checkout -b feature/amazing-feature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+3. Commit your changes (`git commit -m 'Add some Amazing Feature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
+4. Push to the branch (`git push origin feature/amazing-feature`).
 5. Open a Pull Request.

 ## 📜 License